 - Linking survey responses to session clips produces richer context than surveys alone

-- AI study recommendations reduce the blank-page problem in research planning
+- AI study recommendations reduce research planning time

 - Single platform for surveys, heatmaps, and replays reduces tool sprawl

-- Real-time collection and AI summaries shorten the insight-to-decision cycle
+- Advanced analytics and AI summaries shorten the time from insight to decision

 Sprig Cons

-- Starts at $175/month, the highest entry price in this list for teams that only need surveys
+- Highest entry price in this list for teams that only need surveys

-- Session replay and heatmap features are redundant cost if you already run a separate tool for that
+- Session replay and heatmap features are redundant if you already have a dedicated tool

 Sprig Pricing